liefery-it-legacy/blog/_posts/2018-01-09-the-mysterious-query.md

 ![benchee report locations single report](/images/posts/curious_query/benchee_single_run.png)

+(displayed is how many iterationgs we could do per second on average, so bigger is better!)

-The standard deviation seems sort of high (~10% would be expected) but our worst case performance (99th%) is still under 5 ms so we seem to be goog.
+The standard deviation seems sort of high (~10% would be more normal) but our worst case performance (99th%) is still under 5 ms so we seem to be good.

-Let's roll this out, pat ourselves on the shoulder for one of the best performance improvements ever and call it a day!
+Let's roll this out, pat ourselves on the back for one of the best performance improvements ever and call it a day!

 ## Boom!